 She received her Introductory Iyengar Certification in 1994 and her Intermediate Junior Iyengar Certification in 2004.
 Deborah has been to Pune, India twice to study Yoga directly with B.K.S.
 Iyengar, his daughter Geeta and son Prashant.

 "The ultimate goal of Yoga is to quiet the mind.
 Through the practice of this ancient discipline one can acquire a healthy body, develop a keen self-awareness and manage the stressors of everyday life."

 Deborah's desire is to make yoga accessible to everyone by sharing the teachings of B.K.S., Geeta, and Prashant Iyengar.
 Learning the pragmatic aspects of Yoga enables the student to build their personal practice and continue to reap the benefits outside of the Yoga class.

 Susan moved to Sarasota from Sonoma County, CA in 2003.
-She lives with her husband Barry (Aikido practitioner and teacher), 14 year old son Elliot, and a variety of pets.
-Susan is also a research psychologist and Associate Professor at Argosy University.
+She lives with her husband Barry (Aikido practitioner and teacher), 18 year old son Elliot, and a variety of pets.
+Susan is also a research psychologist and Professor at Walden University.